christinawoo/protein_damage_code/README.md

 ## `deamidation`

-Analysis of Asn/Gln residues forming cN via deamidation mechanism.
+Analysis of Asn/Gln residues that are deamidated (+0.984 Da).
 A table of deamidation PTM occurrences obtained from spectroscopic data was fed through the same sequence of scripts as in the `cN_cleavage` dataset.

 The resulting dataset is `deamidation_data.xlsx`.